bjartejensen/landing-page/README.md

 ## Conclusion

-Angular greatly simplifies implementation of responsive design via:
+Angular greatly simplifies implementation of responsive design by use of:

 - Scss
-- Attribute Directives
+- Directives
 - Dependency Injection

+These feature will help you build responsive design in a maintainable way.